 The Prairie Band Potawatomi Nation is a tribal unit that originated in the Great Lakes area many years ago.
 During this time, the tribe was an autonomous and prosperous group living off the bountiful natural resources of the Great Lakes.
 What they couldn't catch in the lakes or hunt in the forests, they acquired through trade with other tribes and later with the non-Indians.

-Gary Mitchell, Tribal Historian.
+The late Gary Mitchell was the Tribal Historian.

 After the first contacts with non-Indians in 1641, land became a central issue that intensified with the expansion of the 13 colonies or "13 Fires."
 Non-Indians wanted the land for mines, timber and the growing number of towns, cities and ports.